realworldocaml/book/book/testing/README.md

 = <fun>
 ```

-Quickcheck has support for other container types, like lists and maps,
-and Quickcheck's generator also form a monad, meaning that it supports
+Quickcheck's generator also form a monad, meaning that it supports
 operators like `bind` and `map`, which we say in an error handling
 context in [Error
 Handling](error-handling.html#bind-and-other-error-handling-idioms){data-type=xref}.